Tom-or-Thomas/wrap-it-up/README.md

 While I have a general idea of what I want this app to do, I know there are things that could make it easier to distribute and easier to use in other discords.
 But in an attempt to not over-engineer this, we are starting small with the goals listed in [Goals](#goals) and will follow up with these stretch goals if we decided this project is worth pursuing.

 - [ ] Update app to work for Text and threads.
-- [ ] Send summary to users directly via a DM.
+- [ ] Add option to s`end summary to users directly via a DM.

   - Not sure if this is the best approach.
 Maybe others would find it helpful with it posted in the channel